kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/confluent/README.md

 The `terraform apply (with 01_installConfluentPlatform.sh` created a couple of Google Loadbalancers already, so option 1 is already implemented and default.
 If you do want to save money, then please go with option 2 instead.

+Here are more details about both options:

 #### 1. External Loadblancer

-The second possibiliy is to create for each Confluent Component an external Loadbalancer in GKE.
+The first possibiliy is to create for each Confluent Component an external LoadBalancer in GKE.
 What we did with the `terraform apply`.
-For this we can use the Confluent Operator and tell k8s to add a loadbalancer
+For this we can use the Confluent Operator and tell Kubernetes to add a LoadBalancer

 ```bash
 cd infrastructure/terraform-gcp/confluent-operator/helm/